AlTimofeyev/pypalex/README.md

 - `--preview-check`
   - Shows a preview of, and asks if the user wants to save, the extracted color palettes.
 - `--pastel`
-  - Converts all color palettes into pastel.
+  - Converts all color types into pastel.
 - `--pastel-light`
-  - Converts light color palette into pastel.
+  - Converts light color type into pastel.
 - `--pastel-normal`
-  - Converts normal color palette into pastel.
+  - Converts normal color type into pastel.
 - `--pastel-dark`
-  - Converts dark color palette into pastel.
+  - Converts dark color type into pastel.
+- `-r --raw-dump`
+  - Saves the raw extracted colors without organizing them into color palettes.
+- `-g --gen-config`
+  - Generates a default configuration file.
+- `-w --where`
+  - Prints where the default output locations of the configuration file and extracted color palattes are located.
+  - This option will also let you know if these locations exist or not, as they are optional.
 - `-v --version`
   -  Prints the PyPalEx version.